Symmetric Circuits for Rank Logic: Introduction

-It is important to clarify at the outset what is meant by symmetric circuits.
-Indeed, there are different senses in which the word \emph{symmetry} is used in the context of circuits (and also in this paper).
+The word \emph{symmetry} is used in more than one sense in the context of circuits (and also in this paper).
 We say that a Boolean function $f:\{0,1\}^n \ra \{0,1\}$ is symmetric if the value of the function on a string $s$ is determined by the number of $1$s in $s$.
 In other words, $f$ is invariant under \emph{all} permutations of its input.
 In contrast, when we consider the input to a Boolean function to be the adjacency matrix of an $n$-vertex graph, for example, and $f : \{0,1\}^{n \choose 2} \ra \{0,1\}$ decides a graph property, then $f$ is invariant under all permutations of its input induced by permutations of the $n$ vertices of the graph.
 We call such a function \emph{graph-invariant}.
-More generally, for a relational vocabulary $\tau$ and a standard encoding of $n$-element $\tau$-structures as strings over $\{0,1\}$, we can say that function taking such strings as input is $\tau$-invariant if it is invariant under permutations induced by the $n$ elements.
+More generally, for a relational vocabulary $\tau$ and a standard encoding of $n$-element $\tau$-structures as strings over $\{0,1\}$, we can say that a function taking such strings as input is $\tau$-invariant if it is invariant under permutations induced by the $n$ elements.
 A circuit $C$ computing such an invariant function is said to be \emph{symmetric} if every permutation of the $n$ elements extends to an automorphism of $C$.
 It is families of symmetric circuits in this sense that characterize $\FPC$ in~\cite{AndersonD17}.
 The restriction to symmetric circuits arises naturally in the study of logics and has appeared previously under the names of generic circuits in the work of~\cite{DENENBERG1986216} and explicitly order-invariant circuits in the work of Otto~\cite{Otto1997}.
+In this paper, we use the word ``symmetric'', and context is used to distinguish the meaning of the word as applied to circuits from its meaning as applied to Boolean functions.